 The Overview window in Alteryx offers a scaled-down image representation of the entire workflow, which can be used for getting more deeper into the workflow.

 As its name represents, it shows the status logs to the workflow with the help of reporting messages from each and every tool.
 It gets visible on special occasions such as at the starting of a workflow, at the end of the workflow, while having an error or warning, etc.

-Apart from this, after getting registered with the Alteryx, the File menu (File > Open Sample > Open Tutorials) will showcase you 8 step by step illustrated examples.
+Apart from this, after getting registered with the Alteryx, the File menu (File > Open Sample > Open Tutorials) will showcase to you 8 step-by-step illustrated examples.
 These examples will teach you how to filter, how to build a workflow, how to author an app or a Marco, and how to blend and analyze data.

 Now, Alteryx, as we have already mentioned above packs a specialized suite of address tools including Street Geocoder and CASS.
 This suit will help you in transforming a longitude and latitude format automatically without any hustle.
 By using these tools, you will be able to make address files in a .tde format which is easily accessible in Tableau.
 Saving files in .tde format (i.e. Tableau Data Extract) will simply enhance its performance in Tableau.
 By using this technique, you can easily create executable address files in Alteryx to use in Tableau.